caspermeijn/wallabag-test-server/README.md

 # Wallabag test server
-Easily a local test server with predefined user accounts.
+Easily start a local test server with predefined user accounts.
 Useful for testing clients during development without the possibility of collateral damage.
 All changes are discarded when stopping the test server

 ## Build
 ```bash